parable of ten bridesmaids

 Pending Doom for Sodom and Gomorrah

-The homosexual men in Sodom who wanted Lot to hand over the strangers is just one example of how low the people of the city had sunk into sin.
+The homosexual men in Sodom who wanted Lot to hand over the strangers was just one example of how low the people of the city sank into sin.

 Even Lot, who offered to hand over his two daughters seemed oblivious to the sins within.